 I use WordPress across all of my blogs.
 It’s the best platform to host your blog, so it was an easy decision, especially after having used most of the competition. 😉 With that said though, some of these free tools are only available for WordPress users, so just keep that in mind.

-If you’d like to start a blog with WordPress, check out my step-by-step guide: How to start a successful blog in 10 easy steps!
+If you’d like to start a blog with WordPress, check out my step-by-step guide: How to start a successful blog for beginners

 Now, let’s get straight into the 5 Free Tools for Blogging Success!

 The Yoast SEO WordPress plugin is the #1 WordPress SEO plugin, and for good reason!
 This awesome plugin helps you with your Search Engine Optimization (SEO) for Google & Bing, by clearly showing you what you need to change and alter to get a better ranking and be found more easily.

 The free version allows you to analyze your posts & pages for a specific keyword or phrase & it’ll let you know how well you’re doing.